 "What about my cousin or my family friend?
 She's really good at doing makeup, she watches YouTube all day and always buys the latest makeup products!
 Someone also was posting on Craigslist for $40 per person...I've already spent so much money on this wedding I may have to go with one of these options."

 The beauty industry is bigger than it's ever been due to the rise of Instagram and other social media outlets.
 We have access to all kinds of information regarding makeup that we didn't have access to 10 years ago.
 Things have changed!
 I absolutely believe that people have friends and family close to them who are knowledgeable and truly skilled at doing makeup.
 But be sure to ask if she does makeup on other people.
 Not just for her friends for prom, I mean brides.
 Does she understand how to time manage, how to sanitize her products, and does she have a kit specifically for clients or is she using her own makeup from her bathroom?
 Does she have a professional director's chair and portable lighting in case the room is dark?
 Is she reliable?
 Will she show up on time?
 Will she use the correct foundation on you or will you be left looking ghastly white or orange in photos?
 Do the products last on the skin and look natural?
+Will she listen to what you want with your makeup or will she do her own style?
 Does she have a contract with both your signatures in place protecting you in case she has to cancel?

-A $40 makeup artist from Craigslist may cancel on you the day before your wedding because it's not worth it for them to show up at 8am for $40 dollars, or she may show up, have you sit on the edge of the bed in your hotel room and use her own mascara on you and dollar store lashes.
-These are all very important things to consider before letting a family member, friend, or an inexperienced artist from Craigslist do your makeup for your wedding.
+A $40 makeup artist from Craigslist may cancel on you the day before your wedding because it's not worth it for them to show up at 8am for what she's charging, or she may show up, have you sit on the edge of the bed in your hotel room and use her own mascara on you and dollar store lashes.
+These are all very important things to consider before letting a family member, friend, or an inexperienced artist do your makeup for your wedding.